Wapiti08/mcp-attack-suite/environment/docs/ARENA_ARCHITECTURE.md

 ## Runner usage

-Run with examples (skipping the LLM so you can verify spawn/validate wiring):

-- `python -m environment.arena.runner run --challenge cryptosystem --attack tool_poisoning --submission environment/tests/genImage/blank_with_text.png --no-agent`
-- `python -m environment.arena.runner run --challenge emailsystem --attack puppet --submission environment/submissions/examples/emailsystem/puppet/puppet_inbox_server.py --no-agent`

-Note: `--no-agent` intentionally does **not** execute any tool calls, so objectives will typically be `hit=false`.
-It should still produce a clean validation report (no exceptions).

 If you see noisy asyncio warnings like `Event loop is closed`, it usually means the LLM HTTP client wasn't closed; the runner explicitly closes it now.

 Run with an actual agent (requires your `OPENAI_API_KEY` and model settings used by `environment/clientbuild/settings.py`):

-- `python -m environment.arena.runner run --challenge cryptosystem --attack tool_poisoning --submission environment/tests/genImage/blank_with_text.png`
+- `python -m environment.arena.runner run --challenge emailsystem --attack multimodal_attack --submission environment/submissions/examples/emailsystem/multimodal_attack/assets/safe.png`

 Outputs: